TCP Prague Fall-back on Detection of a Classic ECN AQM: Acknowledgements

 \section{Acknowledgements}

-Transitioning gradually from scalable to classic behaviour and using ECT0 packets for active detection were based on initial ideas suggested by Koen De Schepper.
+Transitioning gradually from scalable to classic behaviour, using ECT0 packets for active detection and using the spacing between marks were based on initial ideas suggested by Koen De Schepper.
+The ideas based on altering the standardization of L4S AQMs (\S\,\ref{ecn-fallbacktr_active_solution2}) were suggested by Alex Burr\footnote{In an email posting to the IETF's tsvwg mailing list: \url{https://mailarchive.ietf.org/arch/msg/tsvwg/mIqNOa5vmIjFk_LNdOLJHQfm5s8/}}.
 Thanks are due to Olivier Tilmans and Koen De Schepper for reviewing the design approach and the code, and to Tom Henderson for advice on presentation of the results.

 Bob Briscoe was part-funded by the Comcast Innovation Fund.
 The views expressed here are solely those of the author.

 { }